 Innovation driven growth is the goal of every well run company.
 It should be the goal of every company, but it’s harder than it sounds.

-Successful companies find a way to maintain their innovative nature as they grow.
-They understand it’s why they’re successful.
-They continue to listen and provide innovative solutions.
+Successful companies find a way to maintain their nature as they grow.
+They understand it’s why they’re successful and continue to listen and provide innovative solutions.

 Be consistent and true